ww44ss/ww44ss.github.io/about/index.md

 ### Current Interests
 My current interest is in data science, machine learning, and data visualization.
-- _Data Visualization_ for the insights it can provide.
+- _Data Visualization_ for the insights it provides.
 - _Machine learning_ for its prediction and detection capabilities.
-- _Data Science_ for the rigor of reproducible methods in data analytics.
+- _Data Science_ for the rigor of reproducible methods and testable hypotheses.

 I completed the [Coursera Data Science](https://www.coursera.org/specializations/jhu-data-science) certification and have since pursued independent data science research.
 Topics include Natural Language Processing, fraud detection, traffic safety analytics, mapping and geo-spatial analysis, and data visualization.

 ### Professional Background
-I have a wide variety of technical, management, and leadership experience including: wafer-processing technology development, supplier management, product-development, data center and computing technology development, industry-consortium leadership, security and encryption technology development, and secure product-development lifecycle management.
+For most of my industrial career I worked at Intel Corporation, where I held a wide variety of technical, management, and leadership positions.
+Experience included: wafer-processing technology development, supplier management, product-development, data center and computing technology development, industry-consortium leadership, security and encryption technology development, and secure product-development lifecycle management.

 ### Education
-My Ph.D research at Berkeley was on the physics and quantum-mechanical properties of nano-materials.
-I did postdoctoral research at the Ecole Polytechnique Fédérale de Lausanne (Switzerland) and Caltech.
+I completed a Ph.D in Physics at US Berkeley and did postdoctoral research at the Ecole Polytechnique Fédérale de Lausanne (Switzerland) and at Caltech.